-The Lung Institute Educates the Public on the Restorative Nature of Regenerative Medicine in Support of Healthy Lung Month
+The Lung Health Institute Educates the Public on the Restorative Nature of Regenerative Medicine in Support of Healthy Lung Month

 Tampa, Fla.
 (October 30, 2013) – Regenerative medicine is the latest medical technology for the promotion of healing of lung tissue affected by lung disease.
-The Lung Institute’s physicians have harnessed this advancement in modern medicine to bring patients with conditions like chronic obstructive pulmonary disease (COPD), pulmonary fibrosis, chronic bronchitis and emphysema an innovative treatment choice that betters their quality of life and helps them to breathe easier.
+The Lung Health Institute’s physicians have harnessed this advancement in modern medicine to bring patients with conditions like chronic obstructive pulmonary disease (COPD), pulmonary fibrosis, chronic bronchitis and emphysema an innovative treatment choice that betters their quality of life and helps them to breathe easier.